 People have asked about using Halcion for their pets, dogs in particular.
 They do not recommend Halcion use in dogs.
 It is because the effects are too unpredictable to attempt on any animals.

 In the long run, use Halcion only as prescribed.
 A Halcion high may be enjoyable for a while.
-However, it can be very harmful to your health.
-Do you find yourself showing signs of dependence?
-Please contact your physician right away to get help to stop taking it.
+However, it can be very harmful for health.
+If there are any signs of dependence appeared, contact physician right away to get help and to stop abusing the drug.